27 AI Prompt Templates That Actually Work in 2026 (Copy-Paste Ready)

 5. What would change my mind?

-Don't hedge.
+Do not hedge.
 If it's wrong, say so.
-If you don't have enough info, say what you'd need.
+If you don't have enough information, say what you'd need.

 Imagine it's 6 months from now and it failed badly.
 Write the post-mortem: